pyrddlgym-project/pyRDDLGym/docs/jax.rst

     ...

 .. warning::
-   Variables defined above will be replaced during tuning with concrete values using a simple string replacement.
+   Keywords defined above will be replaced during tuning with concrete values using a simple string replacement.
-   This means you must select variable names not already used (nor appear as substrings in) other parts of the config file.
+   This means you must select keywords that are not already used (nor appear as substrings) in other parts of the config file.

 Next, you must indicate the variables you defined, their search ranges, and any transformations you wish to apply.
-The following code provides the essential steps necessary to run tuning for a straight-line plan:
+The following code provides the essential steps for a straight-line plan:

 .. code-block:: python